edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

 ### Testing Firestore Rules

-Now that we have all the configuration we need setup, we'll want to move on to actually testing the Firestore rules.
+Now that we have all the configurations we need setup, we'll want to move on to actually testing the Firestore rules.

 #### Writing the tests